qian-o/MediaWPF/README_EN.md

 # MediaWPF
-# Demo of video hardware decoding and rendering based on .NET 6 (no problem with the spatial domain)
+# Demo of video hardware decoding and rendering based on .NET 6 (no airspace problem)
 # Code implementation is for reference only
 In this video rendering, videos are **decoded by a GPU**, and the CPU does not work in most cases.
 Besides, there is no vexing problem of the spatial domain. <br>